Wally Dallenbach Jr.

-Wally Dallenbach Jr. (born May 23, 1963) is an American racing driver who formerly competed in the NASCAR Winston Cup Series.
-He competed in 226 Winston Cup races from 1991 to 2001 and had 23 top 10 finishes.
-The son of open wheel racer and former CART chief steward Wally Dallenbach Sr., Wally Jr. is also a road racer.
-Aside from NASCAR, Dallenbach has raced in SCCA Trans-Am, IMSA Camel GT, CART, and the Pikes Peak International Hill Climb.
+Wallace Paul Dallenbach (born May 23, 1963) is an American former racing driver.
+He competed in the NASCAR Cup Series, and is known for his prowess as a road racer.
+In addition to NASCAR, Dallenbach has raced in SCCA Trans-Am, IMSA Camel GT, CART, and the Pikes Peak International Hill Climb.

+Dallenbach is the son of Indy car driver and official Wallace Jacob Dallenbach.
+After the younger Dallenbach began a professional racing career during the middle 1980s, he came to be known by the retronym Dallenbach Jr.

-Largely retired from full-time driving, Dallenbach was a race commentator for NBC Sports and Turner Sports.
+Mostly retired from full-time driving, Dallenbach was a race commentator for NBC Sports and Turner Sports.
 His primary responsibilities are for TNT's NASCAR coverage, a position he had held since 2001, and NBC Sports Network's IndyCar Series coverage, which he has been a part of since NBC was bought by Comcast in 2010 until 2014.
 Dallenbach worked with Adam Alexander and Kyle Petty on TNT and with Leigh Diffey and Jon Beekhuis on NBC Sports Network.
 In 2015 Dallenbach joined Fox NASCAR on NASCAR Race Hub.